Dr. Martin Luther King Jr. had a dream—and a copyright. Both still live on today.

 What’s the difference?
 Well, a general publication occurred when a copyrighted work was made available to members of the public at large, without regard to their identity or what they intended to do with the work.
 A limited publication, on the other hand, was one that communicated the work to a select group for a limited purpose, without any right to further distribute it.

-Of course, that distinction is no longer relevant under the 1976 Copyright Act that governs copyrighted works created in the last 40+ years.
+Of course, that distinction is no longer relevant under the 1976 Copyright Act that governs copyrighted works created in the last half century.
 But the 60s were a crazy time for this country, a time of great change and confusion, a time when a lunch counter could refuse to serve you on the basis of your skin color, and a time when a speech delivered to 200,000 people and broadcast to millions more was not, legally speaking, a publication to the “public at large.”

 Under the 1909 Act, the oral delivery of a speech, just like the broadcast of a television script or the public performance of a song, did not constitute a general publication.
-The distribution of copies of the speech, on the other hand (which King had done in the press tent) was considered a publication which would divest the copyright, unless it was sufficiently limited.
+The distribution of copies of the speech, on the other hand (which King had done in the press tent), was considered a publication that would divest the copyright, unless it was sufficiently limited.
 The court in Mister Maestro held that there was nothing to suggest that copies of King’s speech had been offered to the public at large (even though King had placed no restrictions preventing the press from doing just that).
 Result: copyright preserved, injunction granted.

 Estate of Martin Luther King Jr., Inc. v.
 CBS

 The same issue was litigated more than 30 years later.
 King’s estate sued CBS, which had produced a documentary containing 60% of his “Dream” speech.
-Because Mister Maestro was a district-level case from New York, it was not binding on the CBS district court sitting in Atlanta.
+Because Mister Maestro was a district-level case from New York, it wasn’t binding on the CBS district court sitting in Atlanta.
 CBS brought a summary judgment motion to establish that the speech was in the public domain.
 This time, the district court determined that the circumstances under which King delivered, reproduced and disseminated the speech constituted a general publication, divesting King of his copyright.
 (Somehow, even in the 1990s, the northern and southern states could still find ways to disagree about Dr. King.)
 But the Eleventh Circuit Court of Appeals later reversed, holding that CBS had not adequately established that Dr. King engaged in a general publication of his speech, and the parties later settled the case.
 Once again, King’s copyright was preserved.

 “I Have a Copyright”

 The King estate has, in the ensuing years, been vigilant in protecting the rights it claims in the “I Have a Dream” speech.
 The estate has sued USA Today and PBS for using the speech without permission, and has insisted that networks and others pay money to do so.
-In one notable example, director Ava DuVernay ended up using paraphrased versions of Dr. King’s famous speeches in “Selma” because rights in the actual speeches had already been licensed for a Steven Spielberg biopic.
+In one notable example, director Ava DuVernay ended up using paraphrased versions of Dr. King’s famous speeches in Selma because rights in the actual speeches had already been licensed for a Steven Spielberg biopic.

 From time to time, networks like CNN have obtained licenses from the King estate to air the speech in its entirety on Dr. Martin Luther King Jr. Day.
 This has left other radio and TV outlets to play only short excerpts, which are protected under copyright’s fair use doctrine.

 It seems strange that such a historic speech isn’t freely available for the public to see in full, but Martin Luther King was a private citizen, not a government official, and this is copyright after all.
-Under the current law, it’ll be be protected until 2058.
+Under current law, it’ll be protected until 2058.

 Interestingly, one place you can find the complete speech is on YouTube.
 These uploads are no doubt posted without the King estate’s permission, although several of them have amassed over 10 million views, suggesting that the estate has not sent takedown notices under the DMCA.